LaurenC2022/portfolio/proof_of_learning/learning-in-public.md

 ## Weekly Status Updates

+- ### Areas of Growth: October 7, 2024 - October 29, 2024

+    - Community Involvement

+    - Diversity and Advancement

+        - Researched on ChatGTP and HuggingFace.co/chat how to stay up to date in academic research and industry advancement as a software engineer.
+Responses can be found on [Continious Learning ChatGTP.md](./continious_learning_ChatGTP.md) and [Continious Learning HuggingFace.md](./continious_learning_HuggingFace.md)

+- ### Home Relocation and Chinese Mid Autumn's Festival Holiday Break: September 29, 2024 - October 6, 2024

 - ### Areas of Growth: September 23, 2024 - September 29, 2024

     - Community Involvement & Algorithms: